When is the last Royal Mail posting date for Christmas and when should I send Christmas cards?

-Royal Mail: When is the last UK posting date for Christmas and when should I send Christmas cards?
+Royal Mail: When is the last UK posting date for Christmas and when is the last posting date for Christmas cards?

 The last posting date for Royal Mail depends on the size and type of the package.